andrew/ultimate-awesome/README.md

 - [awesome-osc](https://github.com/amir-arad/awesome-osc) - A curated list of useful open-sound-control applications, libraries, resources and shiny things.
 - [DeepLearning](https://github.com/axruff/DeepLearning) - A collection of research papers, datasets and software on Deep Learning.
 - [awesome-visio](https://github.com/bhdicaire/awesome-visio) - A community-driven list of awesome resources about Microsoft Visio including shapes.
+- [awesome-brep-reconstruction](https://github.com/bigger-and-stronger/awesome-brep-reconstruction) - Here is a list on Brep reconstruction, primarily consisting of academic papers, along with some useful open-source projects.
+I will update this list regularly.
 - [awesome-finance](https://github.com/brandonhimpfen/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.
 - [awesome-germany](https://github.com/bundestag/awesome-germany) - Fiscal financed public projects and or relevant for the citizen.
 - [awesome-nctu](https://github.com/Cycatz/awesome-nctu) - 一個蒐集與交大相關的網站或資源的彙整清單.